 The Opt Out movement has grown steadily with parents in Grades 3 through 8 learning to navigate the intricacies of opting out, declining accelerated instruction and handling grade placement committee meetings for Grades 5 and 8.
 However, the usual thought process has always been that when the kids hit high school, the stakes rise.
 Now, the TEA wields its biggest hammer: the EOC graduation requirement.
 A standard line amongst opt out activists is that you simply can’t do it in high school.
 But more and more Texas parents are proving that the opposite is true.
 More and more Texas kids are finishing their Texas high schools without having taken some or all of the EOCS.
 I go a step further.
-I hold that, for a committed opt out parent, I take the following position.
-If you can put aside sentimentality and about $2.50 a week, you, and not the school, hold all the power.
+I hold that, for a committed opt out parent, if you can put aside sentimentality and about $2.50 a week, you, and not the school, hold all the power.

 Instead the threat is overt and codified in statute.
-Unless your child passes five EOC examinations, they cannot receive a Texas public high school diploma.
+Unless your child passes all five EOC examinations, they cannot receive a Texas public high school diploma.
 Except they can graduate via the IGC (Individual Graduation Committee) process by passing just three out of five EOCs.
 Still, you say, that’s three EOCs we have to take and we want to refuse them all.
 But the schools say pass three STAARs or don’t graduate.
 That’s not true.
 In reality, there are approved substitute assessments that neither the TEA nor the school districts publicize.
 And the schools have no choice here.
 The Education Code permits the use of substitute assessments.
 Other than using the TSI assessment as a substitute, there is ZERO requirement that you first attempt and fail the STAAR EOC.
 These substitute assessments, which can be found on the TEA website usually take the form of college readiness assessments, such as AP, IB SAT and ACT assessments.
 While they are still standardized testing, these assessments have a much longer history and are much better written than the STAAR examinations.
 A student who is “close” on STAAR may find these assessment levels more readily attainable.
 Parents are responsible for providing the school with adequate proof of the substitute assessment score.
 But once they do, that student has met the EOC graduation requirement and does not need that STAAR EOC to graduate.

 In my mind, this is foolishness.
 The psychic benefit of that “moment” is grossly outweighed by the psychological trauma to the child.
 My son talks about his STAAR tutorial classes as the classes for the “stupid kids.”
 That is how he sees himself.
 That is how his peers categorize the students pulled out for STAAR remediation.
 Every ounce of educational privacy rights is obliterated by pull out instruction and remediation that is visible to the peers of these students.
 If I had only known . . .

 Personally, I have spent well over $500 on tutoring, test prep materials, and other services designed to help my now senior level son pass STAAR.
 (Update: My son only passed three STAARs.
 We refused to continue with them and he graduated via IGC in 2015.
 He’s since earned vocational certificate at the local community college and decided he wants to give academic courses a try.)
 We’ve studied, crammed, argued, fought and cried over this ridiculous STAAR assessment.
 When I discovered CVEP, that all stopped.
 We made a deal to focus on the areas we agree he needs to improve, continue his strong classroom achievement, and when the school year ends, we’ll do the CVEP program and receive his diploma.
 It’s the credential, not the ceremony that matters.
 The stress level has dropped dramatically.
 Had I known of this program when my son entered 9th grade, he would never have taken a single EOC.

 High school parents, with a little planning and an objective outlook, you really do hold all the power.
 Take as many or as few EOCs as you wish.
 Try the substitute assessments, or don’t.
 The only threat the school has is to withhold the diploma, but you can tell them “so what.”
 You don’t have to homeschool.
 You don’t have to pay four years or even one semester of private school tuition.
 You can use and exploit the public education you pay for with your taxes.
 Your child can play sports with their peers, join the band, compete in One Act Play, and every other activity available to their neighborhood friends.
 And they can do it without taking a single EOC.
 All you have to do is let go of sentimentality, make it about your child, and tell the school “No thanks, we don’t need your diploma.”
 High school opt out, in many ways, is easier than younger levels because the kids are more likely to be able to assert themselves and it won’t affect their class standing.
 Just be informed and have a plan, and you might be surprised how easy the rest of it is.